mesolitica/malaya/xlnet/README.md

 ## Feedbacks

-1. we will add comparison for abstractive summarization using ROUGE-2, but this may take sometime, because its a seq2seq model, encoder is XLNET, decoder is pointer generator.

-2. Feel free to suggest me to add more any kind of finetune, like, QA, Neural Machine Translation and etc.
+1. Feel free to suggest me to add more any kind of finetune, like, QA, Neural Machine Translation and etc.

-3. Some of models still on training, so you might want to keep check updates from here.
+2. Some of models still on training, so you might want to keep check updates from here.
 Every tensorflow checkpoints will auto push to S3 and override.

 ## Citation